QuentinRa/blog.quentinra.dev/proj/project-management/tools/gantt.md

 ## P.E.R.T.

-Now we need to see if a task need another task and what these tasks would be.
+Now we need to see if a task need another tasks and what these tasks would be.
 This is a simplified version of PERT where the initial node is the project and we use a ``------`` to represent a task that will take a lot